meet-one/sidechain/technical-white-paper-EN.md

 The MEET.ONE sidechain allows the free creation of 12-digit account names ending in “.m”.
 The names can include the lowercase characters a-z, and the digits 1-5.
 Creating MEET.ONE sidechain account names consumes the creator's RAM, but additional sidechain RAM resources can be purchased with MEETONE tokens.
 The accounts support sending actions to each other, and also support custom response logic for each action.
 Each account has its own independent database, support for additions and deletions, and sidechain smart contracts.

-Invitation codes create 11-digit account name ending in .m on the EOS main network and on the side-chain free of charge.
-After IBC (Inter-Chain Communication) goes online, EOS mainnet account names may be used in the side chain.
+Invitation codes create 11-digit account name ending in .m on the EOS main network, all accounts (*.m) will be sync to sidechain for free.
+After IBC (Inter-Chain Communication) goes online, all EOS mainnet accounts can be used in the side chain.

 Currently, several dApp development teams on the EOS main network have created EOS accounts for users free of charge.
 All mainnet dApps share the same account system, and accounts created by other dApps can be used directly in new dApps without repeated creation; the MEET.ONE side chain will extend this further.